 - Offer a repair service or take-back programme where customers can return used products to be recycled or reused.
 Companies like Patagonia, The North Face and IKEA already have such programmes.

-Did you know that only 14% of plastics get collected for recycling?
 And this is not just an environmental issue.
 A whopping 95% of the value of plastic packaging material, worth USD 80-120 billion annually, is lost to the economy that way.

-4. Local Production and Supply Chains
+4. Embrace Local Production and Supply Chains

-Brands should produce and source locally, whenever possible.
+Brands should produce and source locally whenever possible.
 Here are some suggestions to do so:

 - Use eco-friendly transportation like the rail to cut emissions from transportation if local production is not feasible.

-5. Collaboration With Sustainable Suppliers
+5. Collaborate With Sustainable Suppliers

 To go green, sourcing materials from responsible suppliers is essential.